aespinoza/iKnodeClients/Javascript/README.md

 This is a javascript library for calling iKnode application via iKnode's REST API:

-**iknode-client-0.1.js** is the uncompressed version of the library.
+* **iknode-client-0.1.js** is the uncompressed version of the library.
-**iknode-client-0.1.min.js** is the compressed version of the library, which is to be used in a PRODUCTION environment **LICENSE** is the library license
+* **iknode-client-0.1.min.js** is the compressed version of the library, which is to be used in a PRODUCTION environment

 _JsConsole.html_ and _iKnodeClientTest.html_ are just plain html pages made to test the library.